Hospital Waste Management

 - It minimizes the spread of infections and reduces the risk of accidental injury to staff, patients, visitors, and the community.

 - It reduces the likelihood of contamination of the soil or ground water with chemicals or micro-organisms.

 - It attracts fewer insects and rodents and does not attract animals.

 - It helps provide an aesthetically pleasing atmosphere.

-iAuditor as a Medical Waste Management App
+Medical Waste Management Tool

-Top 2 Medical Waste Management Checklists
+Featured Medical Waste Management Checklists

-Waste Monitoring Checklist
+Medical Waste Monitoring Checklist

-- Sign off with digital signatures of assigned personnel.
+- Sign off with a digital signature.

 Biomedical Waste Management Checklist